-As of March 31, 2023, we had cash, cash equivalents, and marketable securities totaling approximately \$45.2 million.
-We estimate this will fund our operating expenses and capital expenditure requirements into the fourth quarter of 2024.
-This expectation excludes any potential additional milestone payments under our commercialization and distribution agreements with Nippon Shinyaku.
+We estimate our current cash, cash equivalents and marketable securities will fund our operating expenses and capital expenditure requirements into 2025.
+This expectation includes the recent registered direct offering for approximately \$23.0 million in gross proceeds and excludes any potential additional milestone payments under our Commercialization and Distribution Agreements with Nippon Shinyaku.
 We have not generated any revenues from the commercial sale of products.
-We will not be able to generate any product revenues until, and only if, we receive approval to sell our drug candidates from the FDA or other regulatory authorities
+We will not be able to generate any product revenues until, and only if, we receive approval to sell our drug candidates from the FDA or other regulatory authorities.

 Due to our significant research and development expenditures, and general administrative costs associated with our operations, we have generated substantial operating losses in each period since our inception.
-Our net losses were approximately \$7.8 million for each of the three month periods ended March 31, 2023 and 2022.
-As of March 31, 2023, we had an accumulated deficit of approximately \$144.8 million.
+Our net losses were approximately \$6.4 million and approximately \$6.4 million for the three months ended September 30, 2023 and 2022, respectively.
+Our net losses were approximately \$21.5 million and approximately \$21.3 million for the nine months ended September 30, 2023 and 2022, respectively.
+As of September 30, 2023, we had an accumulated deficit of approximately \$158.6 million.
 We expect to incur significant expenses and operating losses for the foreseeable future.